orchidsoftware/orchid.software/docs/en/docs/field.md

     ]),
 ```

-> **Note.** The matrix under the hood does the copying of the fields on the client side.
-This works fine for simple `input/select/etc` fields, but may not work well for complex or compound fields.
+> It's important to note that the Matrix field performs field copying on the client side.
+While this works seamlessly for simple input and select fields, it may encounter limitations with complex or compound fields.

 ## Code editor